Frequently Asked Questions

 What are the class sizes?

-Each class has a maximum of sixteen students, with a teacher and a minimum of two teaching assistants.
+Each class has 16-18 students, with a teacher and a minimum of two teaching assistants.
 Tutors have been trained in the eleven plus syllabus and will have a degree in the subject being taught.

 Are Year 4 students automatically accepted onto the Year 5 course?